ahaywood/Web-Interactivity-and-Engagement/chapter-2/index.md

 This simple PHP code contains a lot of power.
 WordPress is using its custom syntax and PHP to generate the content from all posts that are stored in your MySQL database.
 There is a lot that the WordPress software environment does to make sure this happens, but from a developer standpoint it is not necessary for you to specify all of the little details.

-Making sure that the code is wrapped in "<?php" and "?>" tags lets the server know that it should process this code as PHP and not just to send it as HTML.
+Making sure that the code is wrapped in `<?php` and `?>` tags lets the server know that it should process this code as PHP and not just to send it as HTML.

 Additionally, there are a lot of parameters you can use (both in your code and in the WordPress admin) to manipulate how the simple Loop works.
 We will get into those things later.